 I am a fan of Zig Ziglar!
 I think he is a great man.
 And his kids are pretty amazing as well.
 The reason I believe Zig is great, is due to him dedicating his life to helping others.

 I would love to know the number of hours he has spent in making sure that my life can be better than it is.

-One of the ways he has done that is with the Wheel of Life.
+One of the ways Zig Ziglar has done that is with the Wheel of Life.

 If you do a great job with the career, but you suffer in the social, you’ll have a very stress filled boring life.

-If you knock it out of the park intellectually, but you don’t focus on your family, there won’t be much of one some day.
+If you knock it out of the park intellectually, but you don’t focus on your family, there won’t be much of a family to focus on some day.

 You see, I was a very physical kid.
 I was a ski racer, football player, and joined in with what ever was available between those seasons.

 Then, at 21, I got behind a desk, and it was all downhill from there.
 Literally… in fact, I contracted Dunlap disease.
 That’s where my belly done lapped over my pants.

 As I was approaching 40, I decided I needed to do something about the extra weight that I had been carrying around for so long.
 I figured I would just run.
 Surely that would take it off quickly!